Hershey Bar Banana Bread

-Banana bread was always one of my mom’s favourite recipes to prepare.
+Banana bread was always one of my mom’s favorite recipes to prepare.
 Growing up, I’d beg her to fill the batter with endless amounts of chocolate chips.
 I always had a sweet tooth, and she definitely catered to that (with healthy limitations, of course).

 I decided to make my very own, leaning in on the key ingredient that I always loved most: chocolate.

 One day, my husband asked me, “I’m running out to get gas – want anything from the station?”
 That’s when it hit me: chocolate bars!
-Why not fill my banana bread with some of our family’s favourite chocolate bars?
+Why not fill my banana bread with some of our family’s favorite chocolate bars?

 Adding Chocolate to Banana Bread

 The key to adding chocolate bars to banana bread is making sure you chop them into small chunks.
-You fold them into the batter, treating them exactly if you were using chocolate chips.
+You fold them into the batter, treating them exactly as if you were using chocolate chips.

 I opted for traditional Hershey bars since they break off into little rectangles.
 I added the chocolate chunks to the top of my loaf for a drool-worthy effect.